Harris House, Toowoomba: Heritage listing

 The place is important because of its aesthetic significance.

 Harris House is important for the beautiful attributes of its composition and fine architectural quality.
 The symmetrical east façade is a well-proportioned composition of formal building elements including bay windows, ornamental gables and a tall projecting portico, which, in combination with the house's elevation above street level and substantial front staircase, creates an impressive entrance sequence.
 Rooms are formally arranged around a wide central passageway, which is dramatically lit by a roof lantern.
 Largely intact, the generously sized rooms and spaces retain high quality fittings and finishes, including timber joinery, decorative plasterwork, ornate mantelpieces and pressed metal ceilings.

-A grand, Federation-era suburban villa residence, Harris House is important for the picturesque qualities of its form, materials, aesthetic treatment and garden setting, including: its asymmetrical plan with complex roof form punctuated by gables, chimneys and a roof lantern; use of contrasting materials and colours, such as red face brick, terracotta tiles and light coloured concrete; its richly detailed ornamentation; and its attractive, generously sized garden, which enhances views of the house from Clifford and Margaret streets.

 The house is visually prominent on its elevated corner site and framed by mature trees, including three large Atlas cedar trees, which make a substantial contribution to its Federation-era suburban villa setting.